• +39 055 21 61 10

 Italian language and Italian grammar

-, like any other language, has its own characteristics and difficulties.
+The Italian language, like any other language, has its own characteristics and difficulties.

 The Italian grammar, compared to other languages, has a medium difficulty, while the pronunciation is less complicated.
 Most vowels and consonants always have the same pronunciation.